ben-d-r/wiremodal/weblog/2023/on-owning-books.md

 I didn't make much money back then but I decided that I'd allow myself to shop at that bookstore without a budget.
 My main constraint was shelf space in my apartment.
 What started as a reasonable collection atop the fireplace mantle soon necessitated a floor standing bookcase.
 I found a used one for about $10 and told myself that once it was filled, I'd stop buying books.

 That bookcase got filled, overflowed, and I bought another one.
 I bought more books to fill that, too.
 I felt a bit guilty buying books when I didn't have the time to read all of them.
-But still I was drawn to buying them.
+But still I was drawn to collecting them.
 They represented sources of knowledge I had yet to uncover.
 Maybe I would read them, maybe I wouldn't, but at least they were there.

 A few year later, my wife and I had bought a house.
 We now had more space to ourselves and I didn't feel quite so guilty about my book collection, though it was no longer growing at the same rate since we moved away from the used bookstore.
 Around this time, I read *The Black Swan* by Nassim Taleb and was pleased to come across this same conundrum, expressed in his concept of "Umberto Eco's Antilibrary".